 The ability to pinpoint neuronal communication problems is very important for our patients' recoveries.
 In our research, we’ve collected thousands of both healthy and PCS-patient brain scans.
 Using this database, we’ve calculated what “normal” is for most patients.
 From there, we can see which regions of your brain are behaving the way they should — and which will need attention.
 Our team can use that information to tailor each patient’s treatment plan accordingly.

-Note: If you think you have post-concussion syndrome, schedule a free consultation with our staff.
+Note: If you think you have post-concussion syndrome, schedule a consultation with our staff.
 They can help you understand if PCS is a likely cause of your symptoms and determine if an fNCI scan is the right next step for you.

-EEG for Concussion
+Quantitative EEG for Post-Concussion Syndrome

 Some treatment facilities use a quantitative EEG (qEEG) to make PCS diagnoses.
 EEGs detect electrical activity coming from your brain (more specifically, from your neurons).
 Normal brains usually have certain patterns that injured brains may deviate from. qEEG is sometimes a helpful test, and sometimes not.
 Here’s why.